-Figures 1 and 6 show some results of the interactive segmentation and automatic segmentation using our approach (implemented using our platform Olena [25, 26]).
+Figures 1 and 6 show some results of the interactive segmentation and automatic segmentation using our approach (implemented using our platform Olena [24, 25]).
 At this point, and despite its simplicity, our approach for interactive segmentation competes with the state-of-the-art methods such as Grabcut from a qualitative point of view.
-Due to limited space, a qualitative comparison of our method with some other ones is available in [27], as well as more details about the experimental procedure.
-However it is still premature to have a quantitative assessment with those approaches as we have to tackle some problems first.
+However it is still premature to have a real comparison (quantitative) with those approaches as we have to tackle some problems first.
 A common failure case of our method appears when the object of interest is traversed by some level-lines of the background.
 In that case, we cannot separate correctly the foreground and the background.
 We have observed in recent experiments that this problem can be partially solved by a different rooting of the Color Tree of Shapes (by choosing the point at infinity in the foreground or background scribbles when constructing the tree).
-The automatic segmentation extension of this work is still in development and is outperformed by the current state-of-art segmentation methods.
+The automatic segmentation extension of this work is still in development and is outperformed by the current stateof-art segmentation methods.
 The method widely depends on the way the seeds are chosen and those given by the α -tree mainly appear in the background.
 We have to first improve the seed computation process before any further comparison with other methods.
 However, regarding the quality of the current results, it tends to show the potential of a direct classification in the shape space and that the Color Tree of Shapes is an adequate structure for segmentation.